Jarmann M1884: Service

 Despite the problems with the weapon, no fewer than 30,000 were manufactured for the Norwegian armed forces in the decade between its adoption in 1884 and the later adoption of the Krag–Jørgensen in 1894.
 A further 1500 were manufactured for the Swedish Navy in the same period.
 In Norwegian service, it replaced the Remington M1867 and the last few kammerladers still in use.

 When the weapon was chosen and first issued, the military considered it a very good weapon.
 It had a good rate of fire and had less than half the spread of the Remington M1867 at 600 m (46 versus 96 cm).
 It was later eclipsed, however by the radical development of firearms at the time.
 Within a decade it was phased out and replaced by the Krag–Jørgensen rifle.
 Even though it was phased out, several second-line units were issued the weapon in 1905, when war between Norway and Sweden was considered imminent.

-Towards the end of their use in the armed forces, the original gunpowder cartridges were replaced by cartridges filled with smokeless powder.
+Towards the end of their use in the armed forces, the original black powder cartridges were replaced by cartridges filled with smokeless powder.
 Despite the increase in muzzle velocity, the sights were not altered, thus radically decreasing the accuracy of the rifle.

 Fate of the Jarmanns

 Jarmann M1884s in their original condition are now extremely rare.
 During the 1920s and 1930s, a number of the surplus rifles was either sold to civilians or rebuilt into M28 harpoon guns.

 From the mid-1920s and until the German invasion of Norway, it was possible for civilians to buy surplus Jarmann rifles for about a quarter of what a brand-new Krag–Jørgensen would cost.
-Despite the reasonable price, it appears that very few were actually sold.
+Despite the reasonable price, it appears that very few were sold.
 Attempts were also made to sell the rifles and ammunition abroad.
 In 1929, about 5000 rifles were sold to a German firm, but the fate of these Jarmanns is unknown.
 In 1936 King Ibn Saud from Saudi Arabia initiated talks to buy 20,000 Jarmanns with ammunition for his police force, but the request was turned down by the Norwegian parliament, who claimed that the sale of such outdated weapons would reflect badly upon Norway.
 In 1938 a private investor — Trygve G. Hygen, a former captain in the Norwegian Army — caused a minor international incident when he offered to sell Jarmann rifles to Ceylon.
 The British Consulate General complained to the Norwegian government, pointing out that Ceylon was British and they wanted full control of all weapons sold there.
 The Norwegian government reprimanded Hygen, and the offer was withdrawn.
 Attempts were also made by Hygen to sell Jarmanns to Lithuania, Cuba, Nicaragua, Bulgaria, Italy and the Netherlands, but without any takers.

 Some reports indicate that the Germans melted a significant number down the last remaining Jarmann rifles in military warehouses during the Nazi occupation.
 The Germans still gave the rifle a designation, despite being considered too obsolete for their use, the Jarmann M1884 received the designation Gewehr 351(n).